-A problem, on the other hand, is made up of more than one related incidents, or those that have common issues.
+A problem, on the other hand, is made up of more than one related incident, or those that have common issues.
 Therefore, a problem is more severe than an incident.
-It requires more follow up.
+It requires more follow-up.
 A problem is not an incident, but an incident can create a problem if it’s recurring.

 Managing an incident means fixing it and restoring the system as fast as possible.
 A problem is resolved by discovering its root cause to make sure that new incidents don’t occur.